EliaSaSe/windows-update-remote-service/README.md

 The project is not under active development. but I'm still using the software for some edge cases.
 I try to keep the project compatible with actual Visual Studio versions to be able to compile binaries as long as I'm using this software.

 Currently there is no contribution guideline.
-If you are interested to contribute, raise an issue to let me know.
+If you are interested in contribute, raise an issue to let me know.
 I will then add such a guideline.

 <!-- Markdown link & img dfn's -->
 [Apache log4net™ Manual - Configuration]: https://logging.apache.org/log4net/release/manual/configuration.html